Sightseeing in Fuerteventura

 Family Fun in Fuerteventura

 With welcoming restaurants and a whole host of fun activities, Fuerteventura is ideally angled for families.
 That’s certainly the case at the island’s biggest zoo, the Fuerteventura Oasis Park in La Lajita.
 Spread across acres of sprawling parklands, it offers a complete activity centre that’ll make you want to keep coming back day after day.
 Its star attraction is the array of animals kept in large, natural enclosures, including flamingos, giraffes and even cheetahs.
-Regular parrot, reptile and parrot shows add extra variety to the mix, and there are also fragrant botanical gardens for a peaceful scene the adults.
+Regular parrot, reptile and parrot shows add extra variety to the mix, and there are also fragrant botanical gardens for a peaceful scene for the adults.

 Families will have a splashing great time at the Baku Familypark in Corralejo.
 Set within a large landscaped park, all ages will enjoy its spiralling chutes and dinghy slides of its Baku Waterpark.
 There’s a huge wave pool and a daring kamikaze ride, while a little relaxation is an option too at its sun bed terrace and Jacuzzi pool.
 As an alternative, its MiniGolf Fantasy is a complete 18-hole course for yet more fun in the sun.